mdancho84/mdancho84.github.io/_drafts/explore-simplified-exploratory-data-analysis-eda-in-r.md

 **That's why I want to show you...**

-# BONUS: How to use the 7 Most Important DataExplorer Plots
+# BONUS: How to use the 7 Most Important Explore Plots

 As an extra special bonus, I figured I'd teach you not only how to make the report BUT how to use the report too.
 Here's how to get the most out of your automatic EDA report.
 If you'd like to **get the code to produce the individual plots**, just [sign up for my FREE R-tips codebase](https://learn.business-science.io/r-tips-newsletter).
 You'll get all the code sent to your email plus more R-Tips every week.